rokokos97/ethicRoomShop/README.md

         <img src="https://upload.wikimedia.org/wikipedia/commons/b/b2/Bootstrap_logo.svg" alt="Bootstrap logo" height="60">
     </a>
 </p>
+<p align="center">
     Bootstrap is a powerful, feature-packed frontend toolkit.
 Build anything—from prototype to production—in minutes.
-<p align="center">

 </p>

 | [Docs](https://getbootstrap.com/docs/5.3/getting-started/introduction/) | [Quick Start](https://getbootstrap.com/docs/5.3/getting-started/introduction/) |

 ## Bcrypt
 <p align="center">
-bcrypt is a password-hashing function designed by Niels Provos and David Mazières, based on the Blowfish cipher and presented at USENIX in 1999.[1]
+Bcrypt is a password-hashing function designed by Niels Provos and David Mazières, based on the Blowfish cipher and presented at USENIX in 1999.[1]
 Besides incorporating a salt to protect against rainbow table attacks, bcrypt is an adaptive function: over time, the iteration count can be increased to make it slower, so it remains resistant to brute-force search attacks even with increasing computation power.
 </p>

 | [Docs](https://www.npmjs.com/package/bcrypt) |